Nürburgring: Sections of routes

-The route sections bore the following names, among others Bränkekopf, Aschenschlag, Seifgen, Bocksberg, Müllenbach und Scharfer Kopf.
+The route sections bore the following names, among others Bränkekopf, Aschenschlag, Seifgen, Bocksberg, Müllenbach and Scharfer Kopf.

 Stichstraße shortcut

 In 1938 a small section of new track (the Stichstraße) was laid which allowed drivers nearing the end of the Südschleife to bypass the start/finish straights and take a right turn which led back to the start of the downhill twists.
 This shortened a lap to around 5.7 km.
 This layout was used for tourist rides and for testing.

 Remaining sections

 The current Grand Prix circuit required the complete destruction of the start/finish area but at a point around 1 km into the Südschleife, a modern public road now follows the route, although the bends have been eased and the vegetation does not come as close to the road as it did when the track was open.

 This public road continues into the town of Müllenbach but leaves the route of the old track on the outskirts.
 Nothing remains of the famous corners there.

 The road up the hill still exists and is sometimes used to allow access to parking areas for the Grand Prix track.
 The lower sections are no longer maintained.

 Surviving sections, and the parking lots, are still used in competition.
 The Cologne-Ahrweiler Rally often uses the Südschleife in competition.